 Java defines a List interface to represent any ordered collection.
 The user of this interface has precise control over where in the list each element is inserted.
 The user can access elements by their integer index (position in the list), and search for elements in the list.
 Unlike sets, lists typically allow duplicate elements.
 The elements can be anything that is a Class (meaning no primitive types are allowed so in order to use them you will need their Class wrappers: Double, Integer, Float, etc.) and even the null element.
-You can traverse a List rapidly by using the for (element : list) syntax:
+You can traverse a List rapidly by using the for (element: list) syntax:

-'''

-List < Vector3d > vectors = new LinkedList < Vector3d > ();
+''' List<Vector3d> vectors = new LinkedList<Vector3d>();

-1

-2

 points.add(new Vector3d(1, 2, 3); // element 0

-3

-points.add(new Vector3d(4, 5, 6); //
+points.add(new Vector3d(4, 5, 6); // element 1

-element 1

-points.add(new Vector3d();

-element 2
+points.add(new Vector3d(); // element 2

-4

-// element 3
+points.add(null); // element 3

-5

-points.add(null);

-6

-7

-Traverse the list one element at a time.
+// Traverse the list one element at a time.

-/\!/ It will throw an exception if it reaches a null element and
+// It will throw an exception if it reaches a null element and for (Vector3d v : vectors) { v.normalize(); // throws an exception when it reaches the last element

-8

 // you try to call a method on it.

-9

-10 for (Vector3d v : vectors) {

-v.normalize(); // throws an exception when it reaches the last element

-11

-12

-'''
+// points.add(null); '''